How to Use Web Sort to Conduct an Online Card Sort

 Card sorting is a usability activity that helps you understand how users organize and label your site's content.
 These are the steps you'll follow when conducting an online card sort using Web Sort:

-Notify Wendy Littman, EERE's Web Usability Coordinator, that you would like to use Web Sort to conduct a card sort.
-Wendy will check to be sure the tool is available during your timeframe, and will set up a short call with you to:
+Notify EERE's Web Usability Coordinator that you would like to use Web Sort to conduct a card sort.
+They will check to be sure the tool is available during your timeframe, and will set up a short call with you to:

 - Give you an overview of the process